UK's Prince William and wife Kate thrilled at second baby news

 The announcement was made on Monday after Kate was forced to pull out of an official engagement at the University of Oxford because she was feeling unwell.

-"We're immensely thrilled, it's great news, early days but I'm hoping that things settle down, she feels a bit better," Prince William told reporters on the visit.
+"We're mostly thrilled, it's great news, early days but I'm hoping that things settle down, she feels a bit better," Prince William told reporters on the visit.

 "She's feeling ok, it's been a tricky few days, week or so.
 I'm going to go back and look after her now."